abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Description**: In each run, ABACUS will generate a subdirectory in the working directory.
 This subdirectory contains all the information of the run.
 The subdirectory name has the format: OUT.suffix, where the `suffix` is the name you can pick up for your convenience.
 - **Default**: ABACUS

-### ntype

-- **Type**: Integer
-- **Description**: Number of different atom species in this calculation.
-If this value is not equal to the atom species in the STRU file, ABACUS will stop and quit.
-If not set or set to 0, ABACUS will automatically set it to the atom species in the STRU file.
-- **Default**: 0

 ### calculation

 - **Type**: String